Weierstrass cycles in moduli spaces and the Krichever map: Krichever Map

 in other words, we have

 where $^{\perp}$ denotes orthogonal complement (see \cite {SCH}) with respect to the bilinear inner product.
 In particular, for $q=1,$

-One should emphasize that (\ref {2}) is correct for all irreducible curves, but to prove (\ref {1}) we should assume that $C$ is a Gorenstein curve.
-All maps $k_q$ are $S^1$-equivariant; one can study the induced homomorphisms on the equivariant cohomology.
+One should emphasize that (\ref {2}) is correct for all irreducible curves, but to make sense of (\ref {1}) we should assume that $C$ is a Gorenstein curve.
+All maps $k_q$ are $S^1$-equivariant; one can study the induced homomorphisms on the $S^1$-equivariant cohomology.
 The answers are formulated in terms of lambda-classes and psi-classes (see \cite {LS} for the analysis of these problems for non-singular curves) .

 The Hodge bundle $\mb E$ on $\widehat{\mathcal{CM}}_g$ is defined as a bundle having the space of holomorphic sections of dualizing sheaf as a fiber.
-This is an equivariant vector bundle whose equivariant Chern classes are called lambda-classes and denoted by $\lambda _1,\cdots,\lambda_g$.
+(See a rigorous definition below.)
+This is an $S^1$-equivariant vector bundle whose $S^1$-equivariant Chern classes are called lambda-classes and denoted by $\lambda _1,\cdots,\lambda_g$.
 Restricting them to $\widehat{\mc M}_{g},$ we obtain conventional lambda-classes.
-(Recall, that the equivariant cohomology of $\widehat{\mc M}_{g}$ coincides with cohomology of universal curve ${\mc M}_{g,1}$, see \cite {LS}.)
+(Recall, that the $S^1$-equivariant cohomology of $\widehat{\mc M}_{g}$ coincides with cohomology of universal curve ${\mc M}_{g,1}$, see \cite {LS}.)
 Lambda-classes can be considered as elementary symmetric functions of lambda-roots (of Chern roots of the Hodge bundle).